 - Unregulated Contaminant Monitoring Rule 3 Data

 The third Unregulated Contaminant Monitoring Rule (UCMR 3) was published in the Federal Register on May 2, 2012.
-UCMR 3 requires monitoring for 30 contaminants: 28 chemicals and two viruses.
-Monitoring for UCMR 3 will occur from January 2013 to December 2015.
+UCMR 3 required monitoring for 30 contaminants: 28 chemicals and two viruses.
+Monitoring occurred from January 2013 to December 2015.

 - Unregulated Contaminant Monitoring Rule 2 Data